 - Gardener's Blue Ribbon 36-Inches Green Metal Stake - purchased at Lowes (not an affiliate)

-Please note these are affiliate links through Amazon and at no additional cost to you, I will earn an affiliate commission if you decide to make a purchase.
+Please note these are affiliate links through Amazon (affiliate) and at no additional cost to you, I will earn an affiliate commission if you decide to make a purchase.

 How much did making this transplant an indoor 40+ Year Old Plant cost?